reinator/tutorial_metabarcoding/_pages/salsa.md

 After opening PretextView, click on the `Load Map` button and then select the downloaded \*.pretext file.

 ## Now
-Analyze all the results, discuss with your team and answer the questions in your presentation:
+Analyze all the results, discuss them with your team, and answer the questions in your presentation:

 1. What are the assembly statistics before scaffolding?
 2. What are the assembly statistics after scaffolding?